You might be feeling run-down.

 That’s why it’s so vital that we all take time to heal.
 How much time to take is dependent on the individual, but today we’ll focus on what you can do in one day: a mental health day.

 We believe that a mental health day is about stress reduction and joyfulness.
 And what “joy” looks like can be different for each personality type.
 That’s why this article contains suggestions for all types – from empathetic Mediators to steel-willed Executives.

 At the end of your mental health day, you should feel a sense of lightness or freedom, reenergized and reinspired to take on your life.

 *This article is a 16Personalities classic, updated with new tips for 2019.

 Architects need time alone to figure things out.
-But these personalities can be prone to ruminating on negative thoughts – especially if they’re frustrated that things aren’t going to plan – a situation that can take them to dark places.
+But these personality types can be prone to ruminating on negative thoughts, especially if they’re frustrated that things aren’t going to plan – a situation that can take them to dark places.

 Instead of dwelling on things that are in the past, if you’re an Architect, try moving forward by learning something new just for fun.
 You are a person who places a premium on individual learning, so what could be a better pick-me-up than to spend a mental health day learning a new coding technique, reading up on the latest political strategies, or diving into something else that stimulates your analytical instincts?

-Logicians are the most likely of all personality types to go into “auto-pilot,” meaning that they’re not fully involved in what they’re doing because their mind is elsewhere.
-This tendency means that they sometimes miss out on experiences that could help bring their mind to full awareness or help them achieve mental, emotional, and physical balance.
+Logicians are the most likely of all personality types to go into “autopilot” mode, meaning that they’re not fully involved in what they’re doing because their minds are elsewhere.
+This tendency means that they sometimes miss out on experiences that could help bring their minds to full awareness or help them achieve mental, emotional, and physical balance.

 As a Logician, you can remedy this by trying to mindfully concentrate on activities that you love throughout your mental health day.
 You might count how many steps you take during a hike, pay attention to how you’re breathing while you meditate, or slowly taste and savor the many flavors in your favorite comfort dish.